 Top management personnel and senior employees naturally exhibit higher bonus rates and frequencies than juniors.
 This is very predictable due to the inherent responsibilities of being higher in the hierarchy.
 People in top positions can easily get double or triple bonus rates than employees down the pyramid.

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Jamaica earn 10% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Jamaica is 10% on average across all career fields.